Table of Contents

 What Should Your Offer Be Subject To (conditions, contingencies)?

-Even though you have also already made an offer for a certain price, the results of the inspection can still be used as a bargaining tool to either get the seller to fix the issues or drop the price so you can fix them.
+Even though you have also already made an offer for a specific price, you can use the inspection results as a bargaining tool to either get the seller to fix the issues or drop the price so you can fix them.

 By planning for this ahead of time and allowing them to see the property, it will ensure they’re prepared, most likely resulting in an expediting process after possession.
-They will be able to order any materials needed ahead of time instead of waiting for some product on back order while you’re waiting to move into your new home.
+In addition, they will be able to order any materials needed ahead of time instead of waiting for some product on backorder while you’re waiting to move into your new home.

-In hindsight the reason for a buyer offering what they offer should be irrelevant to the seller, but somehow it made me feel better than someone just “lowballing” me.
+In hindsight, the reason for a buyer offering what they offer should be irrelevant to the seller, but somehow it made me feel better than someone just “lowballing” me.

 Don’t forget about the human element here.
 An explanation of why your offer is what it is can sometimes make a difference.